 Interviews with expert stakeholders

 Initial participants were recruited following the identification of main players in the market through publicly available data, and contacted via online channels.
 From this, a process of snowballing (Thorpe et al., 2008) allowed for further potential participants to be selected.
 Sampling through snowballing poses the risk of distorting bias (Hammersley and Atkinson, 2019) (e.g., only meeting colleagues), however, the multi-sided nature of our approach to recruitment ensured accounting for diverse perspectives.
 We contacted eight activists, aquaculture researchers, industry leaders, and policymakers who were identifiably involved with salmon farming (e.g., published research on salmon aquaculture).
+This number of interviews is appropriate for a qualitative data analysis, which prioritises depth over breadth of data, and adopts thematic saturation as a key determinant of sample size, the point at which no new themes are emerging (Easterby-Smith et al., 2015).
 One of the authors also attended one of the largest industry events in Scotland in 2023 to network and identify potential participants, which resulted in one of the expert interviews.

 Interviews followed a semi-structured guide which allowed adaptation and exploration during conversations (Supplementary Methods).
 Thus, the authors made decisions about “which line of questioning […] to explore further” (Thorpe et al., 2008) depending on which points were raised by the interviewees.
 Interviews were conducted either in person in Scotland or online, and both authors were present at all but two interviews.
 In this case, the non-present co-author listened to the recording of the interview.
 All interviews, in person and online, were recorded and transcribed by an independent transcriber and subsequently cross-checked by the authors.
-Transcriptions formed the dataset of the thematic analysis to identify key themes raised by the participants.
-Analysis was performed through open, axial and selective coding in which every “pass-through” involved identifying and refining themes (Neuman, 2012).
-Both authors conducted an independent analysis of the texts to identify key themes, which was followed by a process of contrasting, discussion and agreement.
+Transcriptions formed the dataset of the thematic analysis to identify key topics raised by the participants.
+Analysis was performed through open, axial and selective coding in which every “pass-through” involved identifying and refining keywords, and grouping into topics (Neuman, 2012).
+Both authors conducted an independent analysis of the texts to identify key topics, which was followed by a process of contrasting, discussion and agreement.

-UK farmed salmon production
+Datasets on UK farmed salmon and aquatic foods

 We extracted data on the global production of farmed salmon (tonnes) from the FAO Fishery and Aquaculture Statistics databases (FAO Fisheries Division, Statistics and Information Branch, 2020), and examined relative contributions of the top three producing countries (Norway, Chile, Scotland) from 1980 - 2021.
 We gathered additional data on Scotland’s farmed salmon production, trade and industry.
 We extracted trade quantity and value of major aquatic foods over 2010-2022, using EUMOFA data provided by Seafish (Seafish, 2019).
 From the Scottish Fish Farm Production Survey (Scotland, 2021), we extracted data on industry composition (the number of companies from 1993-2022), and farm system productivity (the number of sites, smolt size, and cage capacity from 1990-2022).